csizy/Shannon-Coder/README.md

 #### Future Development Fields in Question

 1: Evaluate number of independent hashIDs and number of independent symbols per symbol list.\
 Use static arrays instead of dynamic arrays.
-Improve search algorythms due to static array by indexing.\
+Improve search algorithms due to static array by indexing.\
 Is contiguous memory allocation (static array) possible with such extension?

 2: Optimize search algorithms by using relative indexing.\